viklund/courses/ngsintro/1604/labs/resequencing-analysis.md

 to read one of those .fq files in the project directory.

-## Step 3.
-Merging Alignments and Making SAM Files
+## Merging Alignments and Making SAM Files

 The sai files are a binary format internal to BWA.
 We now need to process those into something we can use.